LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/thymeleaf-form-tools.rst

 #.
 A no-arg constructor has been created.
 It simply sets the ``id`` of the object, leaving all other fields ``null``.
 #.
 The previously-existing constructor now calls ``this()``, which calls the no-arg constructor to set the ``id`` before setting the values of all other fields.

-Finally, we have to pass in an "empty" ``Event`` created with the new constructor when rendering the form.
+Finally, we have to pass in an empty ``Event`` created with the new no-arg constructor when rendering the form.
 Back in ``EventController``, we update the handler:

 .. sourcecode:: java
    :lineno-start: 26